Identifying Animal Tracks

-(See dog track at right by Wildlife Control Consultant, LLC.)
 Tracks are often smudged or only partial.
-Frequently tracks only help one narrow down potential suspects and so they have not been included in the central key.
-However, we have compiled some information here that may help you identify tracks.
+Usually tracks only help narrow down the list of potential suspects and so they have not been included in the central key.
+However, we have compiled some information that may help you identify tracks.

 - Perfect tracks are rarely found in the field.

 - Look carefully at the track and the nature of the substrate holding the track impression.